 Canada Was The Only Real Target In War Plan Red

-War Plan Crimson was the real meat of War Plan Red, which didn't bode well for America's neighbors to the north.
+War Plan Crimson was the real meat of War Plan Red.
 In the event of a conflict with Britain, the United States didn't plan on doing much fighting outside of North America.
 Instead, the US prioritized an invasion of Canada under the logic that preventing Britain from using their former colony as a base of operations would keep the American homeland safe.

-Beyond that, the Americans believed they could win a war of attrition with the United Kingdom and saw the occupation of Canada as the key to victory.
+Beyond that, many Americans in power believed they could win a war of attrition with the United Kingdom and saw the occupation of Canada as the key to victory.